Synss/python-mbedtls/README.rst

 - AES encryption/decryption (128, 192, and 256 bits) in ECB, CBC, CFB128,
   CTR, OFB, or XTS mode;
-- AES AEAD (128, 192, and 256 bits) in GCM, or CCM mode;
+- AES AEAD (128, 192, and 256 bits) in GCM or CCM mode;
 - ARC4 encryption/decryption;
 - ARIA encryption/decryption (128, 192, and 256 bits) in ECB, CBC,
   CTR, or GCM modes;
 - Blowfish encryption/decryption in ECB, CBC, CFB64, or CTR mode;
 - Camellia encryption/decryption (128, 192, and 256 bits) in ECB, CBC,
   CFB128, CTR, or GCM mode;
-- DES, DES3, and double DES3 encryption/decryption in ECB, or CBC mode;
+- DES, DES3, and double DES3 encryption/decryption in ECB or CBC mode;
-- CHACHA20 and CHACHA0/POLY1305 encryption/decryption.
+- CHACHA20 and CHACHA20/POLY1305 encryption/decryption.

 Example: